mcmullarkey/local-dougdoug/README.md

     --device /dev/snd \
     --privileged \
     local_dougdoug fortune_teller
 ```

 ## Important note

-The process of installing this system isn't anywhere close to user-friendly!

 This version of the system is something I primarily created to see:
 - If an AI could play through Spy Fox with friends
 - If I could make a spooky fortune teller for a Halloween party
+- If I could Dockerize a relatively complicated series of models

 I decided to share because I thought folks might find it interesting to get into the guts of how to make a system like this work.

 ## Non-Docker installation and usage

 Note: Not recommended unless for educational purposes!
 Breaking changes may occur that make this walkthrough obselete at any point.
+The process of installing this system isn't anywhere close to user-friendly!

-If you'd like to follow this walkthrough at a point where the walkthrough will work, you can clone this repo and revert to commit c128187.
+If you'd still like to follow this walkthrough at a point where the walkthrough will work, you can clone this repo and revert to commit c128187.

 ## Current setup